Data integrity has two parts in a relational database:

 special handling in PL/SQL.
 The second part of data integrity (complete sets of interrelated data in tables) requires careful consideration when designing and

-Follow along with the Slide Show to see how data integrity might be compromised in a telephone billing system.
+Follow along with the following series of images to see how data integrity might be compromised in a telephone billing system.

 Your best defense against this sort of data integrity problem is careful use of transaction controls in your procedure.
 Transaction controls are